 Leadership Guidelines for Not So Churchy Musicians and Worship Leaders

-Finally, as we name humanity, we acknowledge that God cannot be defined by a gender and that as people, our gender identity and expression is fluid.
-In order to provide hospitality to all participants, we strive for language that is inclusive of all humanity and not limited to male and female.
-Therefore, when we sing, we try and avoid the “brothers and sisters” dichotomy.
+As we acknowledge that God cannot be defined by a gender and that as people, our gender identity and expression is fluid, and we strive for language that is inclusive of all humanity and not limited to male and female.
+Therefore, when we sing, we try to avoid the “brothers and sisters” binary.

 Thank you for agreeing to share your gifts with this special community.
 We hope that you find this helpful as you enter the community!